 Secure

-Amazon Kinesis Data Firehose always encrypts data in transit using HTTPS, supports encryption at rest, and provides you the option to have your data automatically encrypted after it is uploaded to the destination.
+Amazon Data Firehose always encrypts data in transit using HTTPS, supports encryption at rest, and provides you the option to have your data automatically encrypted after it is uploaded to the destination.

 Scales elastically